jaschadub/mockloop-mcp/docs/contributing/community-support.md

 ### 🔍 Search Before Asking

-Before creating a new issue or discussion:
+Before creating a new issue:

 1. **Search existing issues**: Check if your problem has already been reported
 2. **Check documentation**: Review relevant documentation sections
-3. **Search discussions**: Look through community discussions for similar topics
+3. **Review examples**: Look through code examples and use cases in the documentation

 ## Reporting Issues